 As a city concerned about the environment since the 1970s, Northfield plans to mitigate and become more resilient to a changing climate while protecting and managing its natural assets.
 This plan builds on the 2019 Climate Action Plan, 2005 Natural Resources Inventory, and other planning related to protecting resources, infrastructure, and limiting or mitigating human impact.
-Northfield plans infrastructure, land use regulations, transportation, housing, and budgeting for long term environmental and economic sustainability.
-Northfield invests to protect people from extreme weather, pollution, and rising energy costs by shifting travel patterns and promoting long-term energy savings.
+Northfield plans infrastructure, land use regulations, transportation, housing, and budgeting for long term sustainability.
+Northfield invests to protect people from extreme weather, shift travel patterns, and promote long-term energy savings.